kuvaus/LlamaGPTJ-chat/README.md

   -m FNAME, --model FNAME
                         model path (current: ./models/ggml-vicuna-13b-1.1-q4_2.bin)
 ```
+By default, the program prints the chat to standard (stdout) output, so if you're including the program into your app, it only needs to read stdout.
+You can also save the whole chat log to a file with `--save_log` option.

+If you only need the program to run once without any user interactions, one way is to set prompt with -p "prompt" and using --no-interactive and --no-animation flags.
+The program will read the prompt, print the answer, and close.

+If you want a personality for your AI, you can change `prompt_template_sample.txt` and use `--load_template` to load the modified file.
+The only constant is that your input during chat will be put on the `%1` line.
+Instructions, prompt, response, and everything else can be replaced any way you want.
+Having different prompt_templates is an easy way to add different AI characters.

 You can also fetch parameters from a json file with `--load_json "/path/to/file.json"` flag.
+Different models might perform better or worse with different input parameters so using json files is a handy way to store and load all the settings at once.
 The JSON file loader is designed to be simple in order to prevent any external dependencies, and as a result, the JSON file must follow a specific format.
 Here is a simple example:

 ```javascript
 {"top_p": 1.0, "top_k": 50400, "temp": 0.9, "n_batch": 9}